-Amendments to PAS 21, Lack of exchangeability

-The amendments specify how an entity should assess whether a currency is exchangeable and how it should determine a spot exchange rate when exchangeability is lacking.
+- Amendments to PAS 21, Lack of exchangeability - how it should determine a spot exchange rate when exchangeability is lacking.

 The amendments are effective for annual reporting periods beginning on or after January 1, 2025.
 Earlier adoption is permitted and that fact must be disclosed.
 When applying the amendments, an entity cannot restate comparative information.